hindu-comm/weblogs/manasataramgini/2016/05/2016-05-08_the-giants-among-the-lilliputs.md

 might have relevance to Homo.
-The high-ranked chimp males and their female relatives strongly avoid inbreeding, which might suggest that even in Homo societies some high-ranked males might have sired offspring over a wider range of unrelated females than the average males.
+The high-ranked chimp males and their female relatives strongly avoid inbreeding, which might suggest that even in Homo societies some high-ranked males might have sired offspringover a wider range of unrelated females than the average males.

 Finally, we may go as far as to posit that these features of anthropoid